CleverCloud/grafana-example/README.md

     - ```GF_DATABASE_USER=<MYSQL_ADDON_USER>```
     - ```GF_DATABASE_TYPE=mysql```
 4. for more information on how to change grafana configuration through environment variables please check: http://docs.grafana.org/installation/configuration/

+# How it works

+1. create a new repo with a package.json with at least:
+    ```
+    {
+      "name" : "<name-of-your-app>",
+      "version" : "<version>",
+      "scripts" : {
+          "install" : "./build.sh",
+          "start" : "./run.sh"
+      },
+      "engines": {
+          "node" : "^10"
+      }
+    }
+    ```
+2. then create both scripts, the install one will build grafana and the start one will start the grafana-server binary
+3. in the install script put:
+    ```
+    #!/bin/bash

+    go get github.com/grafana/grafana
+    cd $GOPATH/src/github.com/grafana/grafana
+    go run build.go setup
+    go run build.go build

+    yarn install --pure-lockfile
+    yarn dev
+    ```
+4. this will build both the back-end and the front-end of Grafana.
+5. add ```GOPATH=/home/bas/<app_id>/go_home``` in your environment variables where <app_id> is the id of the app on clever-cloud
+6. in the start script put:
+    ```
+    #!/bin/bash

+    cd $GOPATH/src/github.com/grafana/grafana
+    $GOPATH/bin/grafana-server
+    ```
+7. finally add ```GF_SERVER_HTTP_PORT=8080``` in your app environment variables to ensure Grafana starts on the correct port and make sure you have enabled a dedicated build instance
+8. Grafana is now ready to start however at this point if you restart the app, all data will be lost as it's not persisted in a database

 # Adding new plugins to Grafana